 1. Duty: A legal “duty” exists where one person is obligated to act in a certain way toward another person.
-All commercial truck drivers on the roads and highways in Marin County have a duty to exercise caution toward other drivers, pedestrians, and motorcyclists.
+All commercial truck drivers on the roads and highways in San Francisco and Marin County have a duty to exercise caution toward other drivers, pedestrians, and motorcyclists.

 2. Breach of Duty: A breach of duty exists where someone has failed to abide by their legal duty.
 For example, where a commercial truck driver drives too fast in inclement weather, he has breached his duty of care.